econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

   <img width="900" src="assets/sparrow11.jpg">
  </p>

 Now you can scan this Sparrow Wallet QR code with your Passport to verify the wallet import was completed successfully.
-Your Passport should still be waiting for you to verify that the import was sucessful.
-Scan this QR code with your Passport and you should see a promt on the Passport saying "Pairing Complete".
+Your Passport should still be waiting for you to verify that the import was successful.
+Scan this QR code with your Passport and you should see a prompt on the Passport saying "Pairing Complete".

 Back in Sparrow Wallet you can click on the <kbd>Receive</kbd> tab on the left-hand side menu any time you want to generate a new receive address.
 You can scan this QR code with your mobile Bitcoin wallet, for example, and deposit some bitcoin to your Passport.
 You should see the transaction show up in Sparrow Wallet after a moment along with a pop-up notification.
 Also, in BitcoinCore, the transactions should show up there as well.
 The transaction will remain in a pending status until it receives some blockchain confirmations.
 In the mean-time, you can click on the <kbd>Transactions</kbd> tab and review further details about your transaction.
 You can also copy/paste your transaction ID in [mempool.space](https://mempool.space/) to watch for your first confirmation, or use whatever your preferred block explorer is.
 [Tor Browser](https://www.torproject.org/download/) is a privacy-focused browser.